facebook/react/docs/docs/11-advanced-performance.md

 React makes use of a *virtual DOM*, which is a descriptor of a DOM subtree rendered in the browser.
 This parallel representation allows React to avoid creating DOM nodes and accessing existing ones, which is slower than operations on JavaScript objects.
 When a component's props or state change, React decides whether an actual DOM update is necessary by constructing a new virtual DOM and comparing it to the old one.
 Only in the case they are not equal, will React [reconcile](http://facebook.github.io/react/docs/reconciliation.html) the DOM, applying as few mutations as possible.

-On top of this, React provides a component lifecycle function, `shouldComponentUpdate`, which is triggered before the re-rendering process starts (virtual DOM comparision and possible eventual DOM reconciliation), giving the developer the ability to short circuit this process.
+On top of this, React provides a component lifecycle function, `shouldComponentUpdate`, which is triggered before the re-rendering process starts (virtual DOM comparison and possible eventual DOM reconciliation), giving the developer the ability to short circuit this process.
 The default implementation of this function returns `true`, leaving React to perform the update:

 ```javascript
 shouldComponentUpdate: function(nextProps, nextState) {